bmeck/snapshot-utils/manual/terms.md

 ## Retainers

-A retainer is any Node keeping this Node alive.
-This means that there is an [Edge](#Edge) from all the retainers of this Node to this Node.
+A retainer is any Node keeping another Node alive.
+This means that there is a single [Edge](#Edge) from all the retainers of a Node to the retainer.

 Given: